-Sometimes students can be reluctant to attend school.
-We encourage parents and students to be open and honest with us about the reason for the student's absence.
+Sometimes, pupils can be reluctant to attend school.
+We encourage parents and pupils to be open and honest with us about the reason for the pupil's absence.
 If a child is reluctant to attend, it is never better to cover up their absence or for a parent to give in to pressure to let the child stay at home.
 This can give the impression to the child that attendance does not matter and can make things worse.

-As a school, we need to understand the reasons why a student is reluctant to attend to be able to support students and parents in the best way.
+As a school, we need to understand the reasons why a pupil is reluctant to attend in order to be able to support pupils and parents in the best way.

-When we have concerns about the attendance of a student, we will do our best to make the parent/s aware of the concerns about their child's attendance and give them the opportunity to address this.
+When we have concerns about the attendance of a pupil, we will do our best to make the parent/s aware of the concerns about their child's attendance and give them the opportunity to address this.
+One of the strategies we have in place is the use of our PSPs for attendance.
+This allows parents to stay informed and ensures strong liaison with both the year teams and Family Support Workers.

-However, if parents do not make use of the support offered and improve their child's attendance to an acceptable level, this may result in legal sanctions.
+However, if parents do not make use of the support offered to improve their child's attendance to an acceptable level, this may result in legal sanctions.